Tony5897/Roboger-Neighborhood/README.md

 Code: RoboSay(""Beep!","Boop!", "Won't you be my neighbor?"")
 Expected Output: 1

-Test: "It should identify if the first number in a string is the number "1"?"
+Test: "It should identify if the first number in a string is the number "3"?"
-Code: RoboSay("1")
+Code: RoboSay("3")
 Expected Output: true

+Test: "It should identify if the second number in a string is the number "3"?"
+Code: RoboSay("3")
+Expected Output: true

 Test: "It should identify if the first number in a string is the number "2"?"
 Code: RoboSay("2")
 Expected Output: true

-Test: "It should identify if the first number in a string is the number "3"?"
+Test: "It should identify if the second number in a string is the number "2"?"
-Code: RoboSay("3")
+Code: RoboSay("2")
 Expected Output: true

+Test: "It should identify if the first number in a string is the number "1"?"
+Code: RoboSay("1")
+Expected Output: true

+Test: "It should identify if the second number in a string is the number "1"?"
+Code: RoboSay("1")
+Expected Output: true

-Test:
+Test: "
 Code:
 Expected Output: